The basics

 When Astro is the clear winner

+Read-heavy websites of all kinds.
 Marketing sites.
-Corporate sites.
-Blog-heavy content hubs.
+Directories.
+AI-powered content hubs.
 Resource centers.
 Documentation.
 Landing pages.
-Product marketing.
-Anywhere the primary job of the website is to deliver content fast, rank well in search, and convert visitors — Astro is purpose-built for that job.
+Anywhere the primary job is to deliver content fast, power search and AI features, rank well, and convert visitors.
+Astro is purpose-built for that job.

 In production